-Betrayal by a loved one is one of the hardest things to get over.
+Betrayal by a loved one is one of the hardest things to get over which leaves us wondering, “How to trust someone again?”
 We all come into relationships with a certain degree of vulnerability and hope that our partners won’t break our hearts.
-Unfortunately, as human beings, we make mistakes, we mess up, we break hearts and get our hearts broken.
+Unfortunately, as human beings, we make mistakes, we mess up, we break hearts, and get our hearts broken.

+And then we knock at Google’s door to ask, “How to trust someone again after they lied?”
 Our trust and faith in someone are like a mirror.
 You can still see the broken lines after gluing the pieces together.
 Quite similarly, when trust is broken in a relationship, you are left with the scars of betrayal.
-To learn to trust someone again becomes a trial.
+Learning how to trust your partner again becomes a daunting challenge.

 But sometimes, people genuinely regret breaking the trust of a dear one.
 They feel mortified seeing the pain they are causing you.
 It’s not exactly a walk in the park for them either.
-It takes a great deal of courage and emotional strength to trust your partner after lying.
-But, in a situation like this, you may choose to take that chance.
+True that you need a lot of courage and emotional strength to trust your partner after lying has taken a hold in your relationship.
+But, if their remorse is genuine, you may choose to take that chance.

 5 Signs Of Trust In A Relationship

-Before you go about rebuilding trust with someone who’s hurt you, have a good, long think about what trust means to you, and the specific, concrete acts needed to develop and maintain this trust.
-Trust looks different for everyone, but here are some common signs of trust in relationships.
+So, before you try to figure out how to trust someone again after cheating, it’s better to straighten out your version of trust in a relationship.
+Have a good, long think about what trust means to you, and the specific, concrete actions needed to develop and maintain this trust.
+Trust looks different for everyone, but here are some common signs of trust in relationships:

 1. Healthy boundaries

-Healthy relationship boundaries are essential to build bonds of trust.
-Having these boundaries means you and your partner know there are lines you do not cross and you prioritize these boundaries to keep your relationship going,
+Healthy relationship boundaries are essential to building bonds of trust.
+Having these boundaries means you and your partner know there are lines you do not cross and you prioritize these boundaries to keep your relationship going.
+For instance, many people tend to believe that there is no concept of cheating in polyamorous and open relationships.

 2. Equal commitment to the relationship

-“Similar values are important in a relationship, and equal commitment is one of the most important,” Jui says.
-“To develop and maintain trust, there has to be an inner core of commitment in both partners.”
+As long as there is transparency and fairness and you can count on your partner to be on your team at all times, your relationship won’t see a day where any one of you is struggling with how to regain trust with someone you hurt.
+“Similar values are important in a relationship, and equal commitment is one of the most important,” Jui says, “To develop and maintain trust, there has to be an inner core of commitment in both partners.”

+Most relationships suffer from trust issues due to the prevailing signs of bad communication between the partners.
 It’s important to be able to speak your mind in a relationship.
-Whether it’s an opinion your partner doesn’t agree with, or calling them out gently when they say or do something wrong, honesty and trust go hand-in-hand.
+Whether it’s an opinion your partner doesn’t agree with or calling them out gently when they say or do something wrong, honesty and trust go hand-in-hand.

 5. Mutual respect